-Francis W. Parker School Library Renovation
+Francis W. Parker School Kovler Family Library

 Desiring to promote their progressive form of education with an equally innovative library space, this historic private school in the Lincoln Park neighborhood of Chicago undertook a complete renovation of its outdated facility.

-Organized along a freeform millwork “tree” that folds organically through the space first as ceiling, then floor, then furnishing; diverse learning spaces are united through the use of the warm wood tones and colorful tiles extending and evolving the familiar campus palette.
+Organized along a freeform millwork “tree” that folds organically through the space first as ceiling, then floor, then furnishing, diverse learning spaces are united through the use of the warm wood tones and colorful tiles extending and evolving the familiar campus palette.

-Design features like mobile book stacks, operable walls, tables and open seating create flexibility for large group gatherings.
-Throughout the library are built in device charging stations and media hubs, which double as decentralized locations for librarians to assist students through their learning experience.
+Design features like mobile book stacks, operable walls, tables, and open seating create flexibility for large group gatherings.
+Throughout the library are built-in device charging stations and media hubs, which double as decentralized locations for librarians to assist students through their learning experience.